-Level 1: Quoted prices in active markets for identical assets or liabilities

-Level 2: Observable market-based inputs or unobservable inputs corroborated by market data

-Level 3: Unobservable inputs not corroborated by market data
+- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Observable market-based inputs or unobservable inputs corroborated by market data. - Level 3: Unobservable inputs not corroborated by market data.

 In determining the appropriate levels, the Organization performs a detailed analysis of the assets and liabilities that are subject to the Fair Value Measurement Topic.
 At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs are classified as Level 3.
-There were no Level 3 inputs for any assets held by the Organization at June 30, 2017 and 2016.
+There were no Level 3 inputs for any assets held by the Organization at June 30, 2018 and 2017.

-The Organization holds corporate certificates of deposit are priced based on their stated interest rates and quality ratings.
+The Organization holds money market funds that are publically traded on a stock exchange and are considered Level 1 items.
+Corporate certificates of deposit and U.S. Treasury securities are priced based on their stated interest rates and quality ratings.
 The interest and quality ratings are observable at commonly quoted intervals for the full-term of the instruments and are, therefore, considered Level 2 items.